Molecular-Nanophotonics/TrackerLab/README.md

 ## Adding New Feature Detection Tabs

 The software has a modular design making it easy to add new feature detection tabs.
 To add a new module tab, enter `MODULES` and copy the `Template` directory.
-Then, rename the directory as well as the file within the directory according to your module name, e.g., `MyModule`:
+Then, rename the directory as well as the files within the directory according to your module name, e.g., `MyModule`:
 ```
 ---MODULES
    ...